A Digital Identity (“Digital ID”) system provides a simple and secure way of

 in those areas as part of your calculations.

-3. Identify the right
+3. Identify the right platform

 The Digital ID market is undergoing significant investment at the moment, with a